Whether it’s the legal and formal stuff or the fun and quirky things – everyone should read this compilation before setting foot in Germany.

-I only assume that you won’t be placed in this dilemma too often since the portions at German restaurants aren’t as huge as e. g. in the United States; you’ll probably be able to finish your meal on the spot.
-However, if you’d like to take leftovers with you, ask for it, if they have adequate packing material, they will happily wrap it up for you.
+I only assume that you won’t be placed in this dilemma too often since the portions at German restaurants aren’t as huge as e. g. in the United States.
+You’ll probably be able to finish your meal on the spot.
+However, if you’d like to take leftovers with you, ask for them, if they have adequate packing material, they will happily wrap it up for you.

 Especially if you are coming from outside of Europe, you might find certain things a bit irritating – or even shocking; and it will be beyond the fact that you have to use your key card to turn on the electricity in your room.

 Germans are relatively liberal when it comes to nudity.
-While soft or hard porn is not shown on TV – as some people might have heard – naked people are not considered porn.
+While soft or hard porn is not shown on TV – as some people might have heard – nudity is not porn.
 And seeing naked breasts will be…whatever.

 Topless sunbathing is totally ok, however, if you want to enjoy the beach naked, you should go to the designated area – called FKK, Freikörperkultur, nudism.
 Here, on the other hand, everyone has to be naked.